Previous Page Next Page

 8223 No Role (NO)

-If the person is not involved as an alleged victim or alleged perpetrator, then the intake specialist assigns the person a role of No Role (NO).
-In DCI intakes, only a collateral can be assigned a role of NO.
+If the person is not involved as an alleged victim or alleged perpetrator, then the intake specialist designates the person’s role as No Role (NO).
+In Day Care Investigations intakes, only a collateral can be designated a role of NO.

 8230 Relationship or Interest (Rel/Int)

-The intake specialist assigns the eldest Alleged Victim (VC) the Rel/Int of Oldest Victim (OV).
-The specialist assigns all other people the Rel/Int option that best describes that person’s relationship to the OV.
+For the oldest alleged victim, the intake specialist designates the relationship or interest (Rel/Int) of oldest victim (OV).
+For all other people, the intake specialist designates the Rel/Int option that best describes that person’s relationship to the OV.

 8300 DCI Allegations